boon-keng/mini-project/README.md

 # MS0003 Mini Project - World Energy Usage

+__Feedback__
+- Animation for choropleth for trend across the year to show what we have done so far
+    - For story-telling -> Magnitude of the problem (which countries have more emissions)
+    - Take the role of an advisor

+- From renewable enrgy trend - SA leading the trend for renewables
+    - Policies that make them do it right
+    - Something that UN can implement for other nation

+- Shared Socioeconomic Pathway
+    - ARIMA model - forecast for 50 (continent data - explain why we did not use country data)
+    - ARIMA - time-forecast, SARIMA - seasonal-forecast
+    - Most likely to hit or not hit the target?
+    - Drop 2020 cause black swan
+    - Show auto-regression plot

+- What can we do from the lessons learnt above^?
+    - Such as adopt policies from

+__New Flow__

+1. Data Cleaning
+    - Remove columns - don't use specific energy types (coal, gas, nuclear)
+    - Use continent data for time-series forecasting
+        - countries always change (e.g. Venezuela)
+        - use renewable_energy_per_capita / fossiL_energy_per_capita

+2. EDA
+    - show renewable enrgy trend across CONTINENTS (can show fossil_cons_change_pct AND greenhouse gas emissions)
+        - show via choropleth
+    - explain that SA is leading the renewable energy
+        - trend for south american countries (renewable share)

+3. ML ********
+    - ARIMA model for continent renewable energy (if got time, ARIMA for fossil fuel)
+    - auto-regression plot

+4. Conclusion
+    - whether we hit 0 fossil fuel by 2050
+    - what countries' policy we can learn from
+        - smoking

+__Old Research Question__

 The United Nations is looking to reduce carbon footprint of countries and minimize their reliance on non-renewable energy sources.
 In recent times, there has been a surge in usage of non-renewable energy in various countries following the relaxation of quarantine procedures.

 The data science department has been tasked to identify countries that have been using non-renewable energy beyond a certain benchmark to fuel their development and determine how to regulate non-renewable energy usage through tariffs and grants to support renewable energy usage.